 How to propagate Mexican cactus?

-Next you can water them as appropriate and leave them exposed to bright indirect sunlight.
-Avoid covering them with plastic bags or keep them in propagators.
-If the soil is dry, you need to commune with watering them.
+Next, fill a pot with the cactus compost and place the cutting bases in the pots.
+When you plant them, ensure that they are planted at a depth of about 2 cm.
+Next, you can water them as appropriate and leave them exposed to bright, indirect sunlight.
+Avoid covering them with plastic bags or keeping them in propagators.
+If the soil is dry, you need to water them.

 Mexican cactus are such versatile soothing plants to have.
 So, I hope this article made you excited to have a Mexican cactus and now that you are well equipped with the knowledge in handling them.
 So happy gardening with Mexican cactus !